David Bomberg: Objects of Collection

 13 September 2013 – 29 March 2014

-This exhibition brings together work by David Bomberg from ‘A David Bomberg Legacy – The Sarah Rose Collection’ and the London South Bank University (LSBU) art collection.
-It is an opportunity to see these paintings and drawings together for the first time and to explore these artworks – as well as David Bomberg’s life and art practice – through a range of different perspectives.
+This exhibition brought together work by David Bomberg from ‘A David Bomberg Legacy – The Sarah Rose Collection’ and the London South Bank University (LSBU) art collection.
+It was an opportunity to see these paintings and drawings together for the first time and to explore these artworks – as well as David Bomberg’s life and art practice – through a range of different perspectives.

-Short texts have been invited from leading curators and academics to accompany the exhibition.
-Each text discusses a work/s from the contributor’s own viewpoint or specialism, offering glimpses of the multi-faceted ways that this celebrated artist can be understood and appreciated.
+Short texts were invited from leading curators and academics to accompany the exhibition.
+Each text discussed a work/s from the contributor’s own viewpoint or specialism, offering glimpses of the multi-faceted ways that this celebrated artist can be understood and appreciated.
+You can read the texts by going to our Digital Archive.

 Writers of Commissioned Texts